tgirke/rcf/index.md

 ## Welcome

 Welcome to the website of the High -Performance Computing Center (HPCC).
-The site provides an overview about the HPC resources and services provided by our center.
+This site provides an overview about the HPC resources and services provided by our center.

 ## Services